 Factors favoring employees:

-German employees enjoy competitive salaries and comprehensive benefits packages.
-Since it has a welcoming and diverse society, employees can enjoy a positive environment and a high quality of life with excellent healthcare, education, and social security systems.
+German employees enjoy competitive salaries and comprehensive benefits.
+The welcoming, diverse society supports a high quality of life with excellent healthcare, education, and social security systems.

 7. India

-As the world's fastest-growing major economy, expected to achieve a growth rate of 6.3% during 2024, India is one of the best countries for global expansion.
+India is the world's fastest-growing major economy, with a projected growth rate of 6.3% in 2024, making it one of the top targets for global business expansion.

 Factors favoring companies: